DanPearce/CI_PP5_Nexus_DRF/README.md

 ## Deployment
 The Nexus DRF uses Cloudinary to host images, Heroku to host the website and ElephantSQL to host the database.
-The deployment process for this appliction are as followed:
+The deployment process for this application is as followed:
 1. Create an account or Log into [ElephantSQL](https://www.elephantsql.com/).
 2. Create New Instance
 3. Select a plan, name and region.